How To Declutter Bathroom Cabinets & Closets

 The reason you declutter completely first, is that you may have similar or like items stashed in a couple of cabinets, and ideally all of those items would be grouped together in the organizational process.
 This is easier to do if you wait, until all the decluttering is done, to make sure you don't forget to group everything appropriately.

-Below I've gathered before and after photos from readers who've already done this mission, to show you what kind of great results you can achieve for yourself, and to get you motivated to start.Top photo courtesy of a reader, Jenna, and the before and after collage photo courtesy of another reader, Karen
+Below I've gathered before and after photos from readers who've already done this mission, to show you what kind of great results you can achieve for yourself, and to get you motivated to start.Collage photo courtesy of a reader, Karen, and bottom photo courtesy of another reader, Jenna

 Before & After Photos Showing Decluttered Bathroom Cabinets & Closet Shelves